Add Configuration Options To Your Connector

 - Introduction of an wide option allowing designers to choose between rectangular and square displays.

-- Enhancements to the download method to incorporate the new wide setting, affecting both thumbnails and full-size images.
+- Enhancements to the download method to incorporate the new wide setting, affecting some

 Next Steps